 Zero Gravity Trampoline Park – Mounds View

 This massive facility includes 11,000 square feet of jumping fun, a climbing wall, and an aerial challenge course.
-There are arcade games and a thrilling laser tag area.
+Moreover, there are arcade games and a thrilling laser tag area.
 All parties at Zero Gravity provide pizza, drinks, cupcakes, jump socks, and paper products.
-The birthday child receives a Zero Gravity t-shirt as a present.
+Subsequently, the birthday child receives a Zero Gravity t-shirt as a present.
 Rates vary from $119 – $500 depending on jump time, the day of the week, and the number of guests.

-Now that I’ve told you about all these great places give them a call, and happy Brithday planning!
+Now that I’ve told you about all these great places give them a call and happy Birthday planning!